Keep on learning: tips for making the transition to online learning

 Explore new ways to research

-With over half of the Jenks Library's collection available online, you can still get access to much of the information you’ll need from afar.
+With over half of the Jenks Library's collection available online, Jenks Library is ready to support you no matter where you are.
 Check out the Remote Learning at Jenks Guide to learn how to navigate Jenks online.
 Your faithful librarians are keeping this guide updated regularly, so check back often for tips and updates!

-What can you access from home?
+What can you access from home/your dorm/the quad, etc.?
 Nearly everything!
-All that’s needed is access to the internet, the library homepage, and your Blackboard login credentials and you’re in.
+All that’s needed is access to the internet, the library homepage, and your Gordon login credentials and you’re in.

 There are several ways to access library resources remotely: